 Upon acceptance into the program a new student is assigned a faculty advisor from the C&I program.
 This person will assist the student with information about classes, policies, the campus, etc. The student will be required to meet with their faculty advisor each semester either online (via the distance advising form) or in person to select courses.
 In the last semester of coursework students will select a doctoral committee, of which one member will be the committee chair.
 The doctoral committee's purpose is to facilitate the student's progression through the dissertation process and to administer the oral portion of the comprehensive examination.
-Appendix A (Form 2) has a sample form for the Recommendation for Appointment of Guidance Committee.
-Changes to the committee must be submitted using (Form 3, Appendix A).
+Appendix A (Form 2) has a sample form for the Recommendation for Appendix A).